tapquo/appnima.docs/readme.md

     }
 ```

-#### broadcastMessage
+#### sendbroadcast
 This methods works as `sendMessage`, the unique difference is that the sender won't receive the message.

-#### allowUsers
+#### allowusers
-Users can be added to the allowed user list using `allowUsers` method, to do this just call this method and use users ids array as parameter.
+Users can be added to the allowed user list using `allowUsers` method, to do this just call this method and use users' id array as parameter.

-#### disallowUsers
+#### disallowusers
-Users can be removed from the allowed user list using `disallowUsers` method, to do this just call this method and use users ids array as parameter.
+Users can be removed from the allowed user list using `disallowUsers` method, to do this just call this method and use users' id array as parameter.

 ### Types and permissions